Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 ### Prove It
 That's a lot easier than one might think!
 But you must work from the _left_ side of the binary information rightwards.
-First, let's take a look at the abstract halving points of any index longer than a single bit -
+First, let's take a look at the abstract halving points of an arbitrary index -

                 ⬐ Everything to the right is a single repeated bit [ 1 1 1   1 1 1 1 1 1 1 ] (1023) ← The index's dark boundary